-A catalog can be a snapshot of your career at a moment in time or a retrospective documenting your entire life’s work.
+A catalog of your art can be a snapshot of your career at a moment in time or a retrospective documenting your entire life’s work.

 I also recommend a physical catalog because there’s nothing like seeing your art in print.

 Printed catalogs can also be sold.
-However, catalogs are rarely money-making ventures.
+However, catalogs of your art are rarely money-making ventures.
 I encourage you to think of them as marketing pieces and documentation rather than products you might sell for profit.

 Before you begin, you must determine the focus of your catalog.
 Just as you curate an exhibition of your art, you curate the content of your catalog.